How the eG Enterprise to TT System Integration Works?

 - In recent times, many trouble ticketing systems have been found to embed a unique mail interface that receives email alerts of problems in the environment.
 The eG Enterprise system can be configured to use this interface to send alarms generated by the eG manager as email alerts to the trouble ticketing system.
 Based on the mails so received, the trouble ticketing system may generate trouble tickets and forward them to the concerned maintenance personnel.
-For the detailed discussion on this, refer to Trouble Ticket Integration Using the TT Mail Interface chapter.
+For the detailed discussion on this, refer to Integrating the eG Manager with a TT System via a TT Mail Interface chapter.

 - The eG manager can also send its alarms as SNMP traps to third-party SNMP management systems.
 When doing so, you can specifically configure the eG manager to send these traps as trouble tickets to the third-party system.
 This ensures that every SNMP trap sent by the eG manager is tagged with a unique TT ID, which helps track the status of the problem for which the trap was originally raised.
 To know how this is done, refer to Trouble Ticket Integration Using SNMP Traps chapter.